rbrandao/heelflip/README.md

 //"Emma"
 ```
 ### Dump Report
-You can also generate a report with all aggregations accumulated.
+You can also generate a report with all accumulated aggregations.
 You just need to do:
 ```java
 jsonAgg.dumpReport("report", true);
 ```
-This code snippet will create a directory in the following structure:
+This code snippet will create a directory with the following structure:
 ```
 report
 │   __missingGroupBy.json